dburgos3/weatherOfYourCityVue/README.md

 ### `npm start`

 Runs the back-end.<br />
-This runs in [http://localhost:4000](http://localhost:8080), this comand mmust be executing in server folder (./back/server)
+This runs in [http://localhost:4000](http://localhost:8080), this comand must be executing in server folder (./back/server)